LukasFuchs/GeoModBox.jl/examples/HeatEquation/README.md

-# Energyequation
+# Energy Conservation Equation

-&emsp; The conservation of energy is a fundamental principle in physics and defines that the loss and generation of energy needs to be equal.
-In terms of a geodynamical problem, energy can be described by temperature, which is transported mainly through *conductive* and *convective* processes, such that a general energy equation is defined as followed (assuming only radioactive heat sources):
+&emsp; The conservation of energy is a fundamental principle in physics and defines that the loss and generation of energy needs to be equal within a closed system.
+In terms of a geodynamical problem, energy is described by temperature, which is transported mainly through *conductive* and *convective* processes, such that a general energy equation is defined as followed (assuming only radioactive heat sources):

 $$
 \begin{equation}